Vágner Love

-Vágner Silva de Souza (born 11 June 1984), known as Vágner Love, is a Brazilian professional footballer who plays as a forward for Série C club Retrô.
-He is a forward who has been described by World Soccer Magazine as possessing "mobility, flair, awareness and powerful shooting".

-The second name Love was given to Vágner while playing for Palmeiras as he was known for his playboy lifestyle.
+Vágner Silva de Souza (born 11 June 1984), known as Vágner Love, is a Brazilian former professional footballer who played as a forward.
+His nickname name "Love" was given to Vágner while at his first club Palmeiras as he was known for his playboy lifestyle.

-Over two spells, Vágner Love scored 117 goals across 241 official games in eight seasons at CSKA Moscow.
-He won 14 honours in the Russian capital, scoring in their win in the 2005 UEFA Cup Final to become the youngest player to score in a UEFA Cup final.
+He began his career at Palmeiras, making his debut in 2002.
+He joined Russian club CSKA Moscow in 2004, spending seven years there, as well as another short spell in 2013.
+Over two spells, Vágner Love scored 124 goals across 256 official games in eight seasons at the club.
+He won 15 honours, including four league titles and six domestic cups, as well as the 2004–05 UEFA Cup, where he scored in the final to become the youngest player to score in a UEFA Cup final.
+He represented thirteen other clubs, including Flamengo, Corinthians, Monaco, Beşiktaş, and Alanyaspor.
+He retired from professional football in 2026 at the age of 41.
+He scored 403 goals in 892 competitive matches at club level.

-Vágner Love scored four goals in 20 games for the Brazil national team, winning the Copa América in 2004 and 2007.
+Vágner Love played for the Brazil national team between 2004 and 2007, scoring four goals in 20 games, and was part of the squads that won the Copa América in 2004 and 2007.

 Club career

 Palmeiras

 Vágner Love started his career with Palmeiras.
 In the 2003 season, he helped them to return to the Série A, the nation's top-flight division, by scoring 19 goals and finishing as Serie B's top scorer.